Cantaloupe Nutrition, Benefits, How to Add to Diet and Side Effects

 At home, first wash the whole fruit in cold, running water to get rid of dirt and potential bacteria.
 Most people skip this step, but it can be important to do before cutting into the fruit.

-Depending upon the way you want to use the cantaloupe and the size you desire, you can either cut cantaloupe into slices, cube it, or use an ice cream scoop or spoon to cut the cantaloupe into balls.
+Depending upon the way you want to use the cantaloupe and the size you desire, you can either cut cantaloupe into slices, cube it, or use an ice cream scoop or spoon to cut it into balls.

 Before cutting the melon, you can simply store cantaloupes in a cool, well-ventilated place like the refrigerator or on your counter.
 However, once you cut into the cantaloupe, store uneaten sections inside the refrigerator to prevent them from going bad or developing harmful salmonella bacteria.